JAPAN SOUVENIR & GIFTS FOR CHILDREN

 A cheap little stocking-filler type gift is a sticker book like this one from the 100 yen store.

-The inside of the “book” are supermarket shelves and the stickers are food to be placed on the shelves or in the refridgerator section.
+The inside of the “book” are supermarket shelves and the stickers are food to be placed on the shelves or in the refrigerator section.

 I bought this particular book at a 100 yen store called “Seria.”
 There are more than 50 stores in Tokyo.
-See here for locations.
+S

 I also picked up these sticker books from Daiso 100 yen store inside Decks Department store in Odaiba.